 Mountain bikes (MTBs) are the thrill-inducing counterparts of road bikes, which have been around for long enough to dampen the thrill of the trail.
-It is quite possible to choose the best mountain mens bike under 1000 dollars, which is sturdy for all kinds of off-terrain uses.
+It is quite possible to choose the best mens mountain bike under 1000 dollars, which is sturdy for all kinds of off-terrain uses.
 Which not only has a different generic build in its entirety but also boasts robust features tailored for rough terrains.
 And we are going to make things even easier for you.

 The most distinctive features separating mountain bikes from their road counterpart and beach cruisers are their tires.
 They generally come in thicker sizes (26-29 inches), with impact-resistant features like reinforced spokes and raised lugs.